hayk111/showsourcing/README.md

 # Style Structure

 The theming is done in ./src/app/theming and should be straight forward. `styles.scss` is the entry point and imports everything it needs.
+Inside this file we import some core styling files:

+- `elevation.scss`: is a somewhat simplified version of the file in angular material design.
+- `helper-classes.scss`: has different sections (display, align, text, misc...) with classes that are generally used around the app.
+- `inputs-buttons.scss`:
+- `palette.scss`
+- `spacing.scss`
+- `typography.scss`

 Spacing and palette use CSS4 variables and should be used throughout the application.
 CSS4 variables are used with a fallback (meaning that even if the browser doesn't support CSS4 vars it's gonna work).